jappeace/jappeaceApplication/content/why-blog-2019.md

 but I can fully focus on how to say it.
 Especially during interviews where the other party has decided to read what you've written about.
-Conversation becomes a breeze!
+In those cases, conversation becomes a breeze!
-This truly is an unintended consequence, but I guess blogging has helped my carreer.
+This truly is an unintended consequence, but I guess blogging has helped my career.

 ## Frustration
 Another use of blogging is letting out professional frustration in a constructive manner.
-For example the [failing in haskell](https://jappie.me/failing-in-haskell.html) post was directly due to error handling ecnounters in professional code bases.
+For example the [failing in haskell](https://jappie.me/failing-in-haskell.html) post was directly due to error handling encounters in professional code bases.
 Explaining this in painful detail.

 This also happened with the stack [dependency management](https://jappie.me/fun-with-stack-haskell-dependency-management.html)